byexamples/byexample/docs/how_to_support_new_finders_and_languages.md

 Other useful example is ``PythonParser`` [byexample/modules/python.py](https://github.com/byexamples/byexample/tree/master/byexample/modules/python.py)
 It modifies heavily the expected string to support a compatibility mode with ``doctest``.

+See also the [byexample/concerns.py](https://github.com/byexamples/byexample/tree/master/byexample/concerns.py) to know how to tweak the parsing process from a ``Concern``.

 ### The Runner class